Brian Moynihan

 Mitchell E. Daniels, Jr.

-He was elected governor in his first bid for any elected office, and then re-elected with more votes than any candidate in the state’s history.
+Daniels was elected governor in his first bid for elected office, and then re-elected with more votes than any candidate in the state’s history.
+During his tenure, Indiana went from an $800 million deficit to its first AAA credit rating, led the nation in infrastructure building, and passed sweeping education, healthcare, and economic reforms.

-Prior to becoming governor, Daniels served as chief of staff to Senator Richard Lugar, senior advisor to President Ronald Reagan and Director of the Office of Management and Budget under President George W. Bush.
-He also was the CEO of the Hudson Institute and had an 11-year career as an executive at Eli Lilly and Company.
+Prior to becoming governor, Daniels served as chief of staff to U.S. Sen. Richard Lugar, senior advisor to President Ronald Reagan, and director of the Office of Management and Budget under President George W. Bush.
+He also was CEO of the Hudson Institute and president of Eli Lilly’s North American pharmaceutical operations.

-Daniels earned a bachelor’s degree from Princeton’s Woodrow Wilson School of Public and International Affairs and a law degree from Georgetown.
-He is the author of three books and a contributing columnist in the Washington Post.
+Daniels earned a bachelor’s degree from Princeton and a law degree from Georgetown.
+He is the author of four books and a Washington Post contributing columnist.

-He and his wife Cheri have four daughters and eight grandchildren.
+He and his wife, Cheri, have four daughters and seven grandchildren.

 Raymond T. Dalio